 Cryptocurrency wallet is a digital space for storing cryptocurrencies.
 Since cryptocurrencies are not visible, what a wallet helps its users achieve is the access funds registered to a public key.
 If a user transfer funds to another person in a cryptocurrency network, the funds will remain in the recipient’s public key.
 A user can only access this fund if he has the private key that corresponds to the public key where such funds stored.
 This is how a typical cryptocurrency wallet looks like.

-Many cryptocurrency users make use of hot wallet this may be a result of poor knowledge about wallets in general and the risk in using the hot wallets.
+Many cryptocurrency users make use of hot wallets this may be a result of poor knowledge about wallets in general and the risk of using the hot wallets.
 Creating a hot wallet may be as easy as signing up on Facebook.
-Exchanges request for certain information depending on your location and provide you with an optional wallet to store your cryptocurrencies.
-If you consider your cryptocurrencies unsafe, you can decide to sign to an exclusive wallet service like jax or move it to a more secure online storage like what is on coinbase.
-Some wallets providers allow users store their cryptocurrencies in a hardware providing extra security for a fee.
+Exchanges request certain information depending on your location and provide you with an optional wallet to store your cryptocurrencies.
+If you consider your cryptocurrencies unsafe, you can decide to sign to an exclusive wallet service like jaxx or move it to more secure online storage like what is on coinbase.
+Some wallet providers allow users to store their cryptocurrencies in hardware providing extra security for a fee.
 Some of these hardware wallets cost as much as $70.
-They include Ledger Nano, trezor, opendime etc.
+They include Ledger Nano, trezor, opendime, etc.